ui5-next/ui5g/README.md

 ## About

-This generator is written by `Theo` but some ideas come from `Madeleine`, and it only can generate really simple project.
+This generator is written by `Theo` but some ideas come from `Madeleine`.

 The idea of `JSX Support` is from `Kenny`, just a syntactic sugar.